New York City’s premier acupuncture house call service

 Herbal Medicine

-Experience the full power of the oldest continuously practiced system of medicine in the world; we customize an herbal prescription to best address your condition and your whole system.
+Experience the full power of the oldest continuously practiced system of medicine in the world!
+We customize herbal prescriptions to best address your condition and your whole system.

 -